Biden calls for "pause" in Israel-Hamas war

 "The fact of the matter is that Hamas is a terrorist organization.
 A flat-out terrorist organization," he said.

-But Mr. Biden noted that he's been working on humanitarian aid, saying he was the one who persuaded both Netanyahu and Egyptian President Abdel Fattah el-Sissi to allow aid into Gaza.
+But Mr. Biden noted that he's been working on humanitarian aid, saying he was the one who persuaded both Netanyahu and el-Sissi to allow aid into Gaza.

 White House National Security Council spokesman John Kirby said earlier on Wednesday that the president's newly confirmed ambassador to Israel, Jack Lew, would soon be dispatched to the Middle East and would be tasked in part with "supporting U.S. efforts to create the conditions for a humanitarian pause to address the worsening humanitarian conditions facing Palestinian civilians."